neg99/MGN/README.md

 ### [MATLAB](matlab/)

-Code VPGN algorithm numeric comparion for MATLAB by Konstantin Usevich.
+Contains code of VPGN algorithm and numerical comparison for MATLAB by Konstantin Usevich.

 ## Common rule for all R files